Heinrich-Barth/sit-down-and-play/README.md

 `PORT` sets the app's port (8080)

 Card data and images *are not part of this project* and you will have to provide them.
 Checkout [README_development.md](README_development.md) for more information about this.

+## System Requirements

+The project does have a very low resource requirements:

+* About 100 MB RAM
+* Single Core CPU is enough

+By default, the project does *does not* spawn separate processes, because room/game management via socket.io does not consider a multi-thread approach.

 ## Security